Haar null and Haar meager sets: a survey and new results: Analogs of the results from the locally compact case

 The questions \cite[Question 6.6]{DEKKVH} and \cite[Question 6.7]{DEKKVH} highlight the following special cases of \autoref{que:darji}: \begin{question}[Darji-Elekes-Kalina-Kiss-Vidny\'anszky] Is it possible to write the following uncountable Polish groups as the union of a meager and a Haar null set: \begin{multistmt} \item $\mathcal{H}(\mathbb{D}^n)$, the group of orientation-preserving self-homeomorphisms of the closed $n$-ball $\mathbb{D}^n$ (where $n\ge 3$ is an integer), \item $\mathcal{H}(\mathbb{S}^n)$, the group of orientation-preserving self-homeomorphisms of the $n$-sphere $\mathbb{S}^n$ (where $n\ge 2$ is an integer), \item the homeomorphism group of the Hilbert cube $[0,1]^\omega$. \end{multistmt} \end{question}

-The following, seemingly unrelated question appears as a variant of a different problem as \cite[Question 5.5]{EVGdhull} and later in \cite{BanakhII}: \begin{question}[Elekes-Vidny\'anszky, Banakh] Is each countable subset of an uncountable Polish group $G$ contained in a $G_\delta$ Haar null subset of $G$? \end{question}
+After these particular cases, we would like to mention an equivalent form of \autoref{que:darji}, which connects it to a different family of problems.
+The following, seemingly unrelated question appears as \cite[Question 5.5]{EVGdhull} and later in \cite{BanakhII}: \begin{question}[Elekes-Vidny\'anszky, Banakh] Is each countable subset of an uncountable Polish group $G$ contained in a $G_\delta$ Haar null subset of $G$? \end{question}

 However, it turns out that this is equivalent to \autoref{que:darji}:

 \begin{theorem} In an uncountable Polish group $G$ the following are equivalent: \begin{multistmt} \item Each countable subset of $G$ is contained in a $G_\delta$ Haar null subset of $G$. \item There exists a countable subset of $G$ that is dense and contained in a $G_\delta$ Haar null subset of $G$. \item $G$ can be written as the union of a meager and a Haar null set. \end{multistmt} \end{theorem}